Consumer Electronics Show: 2025

 CES 2025 was held from January 7 to 10, with over 141,000 in attendance.
-AI was widely represented, including in PCs. gaming and robotics.
+AI was widely represented, including in computers, gaming and robotics.
 Other innovations unveiled include lithium-free, paper-thin cellulose batteries and a spoon that delivers an electric current to trick the tongue into tasting salt without consuming it.
 Healthcare tech included AI self-balancing, omnidirectional exoskeletons for mobility, a needle-free injection gadget and "clinic-in-a-box" booths to deliver remote healthcare.
 Along with an array of concept cars, the XPeng AeroHT Land Aircraft Carrier combination eVTOL and 6x6 carrier van was debuted.